spotinst/help/src/docs/connect-your-cloud-provider/cost-analysis/save-reports.md

 ## What’s Next?

-Learn how you can use the [Trends and Notifications](cloud-analyzer/tutorials/view-trends-notifications/) dashboard to identify trends and irregularities in your cloud spending.
+Learn how to [connect an additional account](connect-your-cloud-provider/additional-account) to Spot.